Skip to main content

 The economy of Peru is solid and the fastest growing in South America since the beginning of the millennium until the COVID-19 pandemic.
 In fact, deceleration of economic growth in China has unfavorably impacted its export potential.
 Currently, trade with China accounts for a quarter of the total while trade with the US account for a fifth of the total.
 Nevertheless, the economy is growing again at low single digits.
 Moreover, most exports consist of commodities related to the mining sector, the fishing industry, agriculture and manufactured goods including textiles, clothing, chemicals and pharmaceuticals.
 The mining sector in particular is vital for the nation after accounting for roughly 40% of exports and 20% of GDP.
 By the same token, the fishing industry in Peru is the biggest globally after accounting for 10% of the world’s fish catch.
 Likewise, the fishing sector along with agriculture account for approximately 20% of exports and around 10% of GDP with services and manufactured goods holding the remainder of exports.
 Altogether, services account for 60% of GDP while manufacturing accounts for 10%.
 Similarly, the export of commodities account for a solid 30% of GDP and 40% of active employment.
 The remaining active employment is shared between services and manufacturing with services holding the lion’s share of the two.
 Overall, the country recorded a total nominal GDP of $ 268 billion in 2023 and $ 556 billion in 2023 as well when adjusted for purchasing power parity or PPP.
 Unemployment stands at mid-single digits and the poverty rate is one of the lowest inside the region at 20% of its total population of 34 million in 2023.
 However, there is widespread underemployment and hence low productivity per unit of labor.
 On the other hand, the country is booming in terms of national wealth with a stock market capitalization presently standing at 66% of GDP, the highest percentage regionwide having overtaken Chile since the pandemic.
 Many politicians and economists in Peru credit these positive economic results and performance to neoliberal reforms established during the presidency of Alberto Fujimori in a plan known as the “Lima Consensus” and led by the distinguished Peruvian economist Hernando de Soto.
 This plan is nothing more than an improved version of the previous “Plan Verde” instituted at the end of the first presidency of the late Alan Garcia consisting in boosting neoliberal reforms through decentralization while freeing private sector involvement in the economy including a strong national currency to attract foreign direct as well as foreign portfolio investment.
 Accordingly, during the two consecutive presidential terms of Alberto Fujimori, Peru attracted over $ 17 billion in foreign direct investments.
 The total stock of FDI stands at $ 127.93 billion as of December 31st, 2022 with inflows of $ 10.85 billion reported for 2022 alone according to Statista.
 Similarly, the country is now attracting heavy sums of foreign portfolio investment with the Peruvian Sol gaining value against the American Dollar as we speak after currently being the strongest currency of them all in Latin America.
 Among the measures instituted under the Lima Consensus, it is worth noting the lifting of price controls, balancing the fiscal budget by curbing deficit spending, freeing private sector involvement in the economy and intervening in the currency markets when necessary to maintain a strong national currency through a dirty float while combating inflation which peaked at 7,000% in 1990 during the first presidency of Alan Garcia, in a period known in Peru as the “Lost Decade”, where the Peruvian economy was stagnated including problems with leftist insurgent guerrillas with the most important of them all being the “Shining Path”.

 Furthermore, Peru has a buoyant stock market currently attaining $ 177 billion in total equity market capitalization.
 In fact, having surpassed the stock market capitalization of Colombia, the country trails Brazil, Mexico and Chile only.
-Chile, on the other hand, has suffered a loss of over 40% of its stock market wealth since the pandemic and partly due to the election of the incumbent left-leaning President of the Republic Gabriel Boric.
-As a result, Peru now comes close to the stock market capitalization in Chile after accruing tremendous gains recently since 2021.
+Chile, on the other hand, has suffered a loss of over 30% of its stock market wealth since the pandemic and partly due to the election of the incumbent left-leaning President of the Republic Gabriel Boric.
 Overall, Peru has a household wealth of close to two times GDP at $ 519 billion for the year closing 2022 according to the UBS Group A.G.
-Similarly, the stock market capitalization at 66% of GDP is the highest percentage in the region, well above the Latin American average at 40% of GDP today.
+Similarly, the stock market capitalization at 66% of GDP is the second highest percentage in the region, well above the Latin American average at 40% of GDP today.
 By the same token, Peru has healthy finances after recording a small trade surplus in relative percentage terms last year, a current account deficit of 2% and a fiscal deficit of 3% with the public debt currently standing at $ 94 billion or 35% of GDP.
 Foreign borrowings, on the other hand, currently stand at $ 86 billion or 32% of GDP.
 Presently, the country is a net debtor according to its net international investment position at -37% of GDP.
 Nonetheless, with Forex reserves standing at $ 73 billion nowadays, the country has a bulletproof shield with ample room to maneuver even if sailing through rough seas after taking into account the acute deceleration China is presently undergoing which is the biggest commercial exchange partner Peru has.
 Accordingly, Peru has established free trade agreements with some its most important trading partners including China, the US, Chile, Canada, Singapore and Thailand.

 Digging deeper on a macro level, Latin America has accrued gains in its household net worth of $ 2.4 trillion within a span of less than two years since the end of 2021.
 Consequently, the region went from just over $ 12 trillion in national wealth then to close to $ 15 trillion entering the year of 2023.
 Altogether, the region has a household wealth of close to 2.5 times GDP after reaching approximately $ 6 trillion in total combined economic output for the year closing 2022.
 Topping the chart worldwide having gained the most in absolute terms are Russia, Mexico, India and Brazil.
 Likewise, the biggest losers having lost the most in absolute terms are the US, Japan, China, Canada and Australia.
 Overall, Latin America is an outlier after experiencing a staggering net increase of 20% in its national wealth while North America and developed Europe suffered losses amounting to $ 10.9 trillion within the same time frame in question.
 The Asia-Pacific region including the so-called “Tiger Cub Economies” consisting of Indonesia, Vietnam, Thailand, Malaysia and the Philippines experienced losses of $ 2.1 trillion as well.
 All these figures come from the Global Wealth Report 2023 gathered and published by the UBS Group A.G. since taking over the distressed Credit Suisse Group A.G. last year, a defunct investment banking multinational from Switzerland that collapsed in 2023.
 In addition, the growth in Latin America comes from a 6% average currency appreciation regionwide against the American Dollar with the Uruguayan Peso, the Costa Rican Colón, the Brazilian Real, the Peruvian Sol and the Mexican Peso presently leading the chart without ignoring also a surge in real property values and an increase in retail bank deposits throughout the subcontinent.
 In similar fashion, doing a David and Goliath comparison, the stock market in Latin America is slightly less than one twentieth the size of the one in the US now while the bond market is approximately one tenth the size of the one in the US according to the Securities Industry and Financial Markets Association or SIFMA.
 In fact, two publicly-traded American companies alone by themselves reach the entire stock market capitalization of all Latin America combined according to Bloomberg L.P. which are Microsoft Corporation and Apple Corporation.
 These two American companies operate in the technology sector and are part of the “Magnificent Seven” technology giant stocks, the other ones being Nvidia Corporation, Alphabet Corporation, Amazon.com Corporation, Meta Platforms Corporation and Tesla Corporation.
 All told, the stock market wealth in America stands at over 190% of GDP today.
 Nevertheless, Latin America is an emerging and fast-growing regional economy while the US is not, albeit growing in low single digits as we speak.
 Similarly, distressed Venezuela has turned the tide and is now growing again at mid-single digits after having lost over 75% of its economic output when the crisis began in 2015 including the emigration of close to 8 million of its nationals since the establishment of “Chavismo” but more pronounced since 2015.
 Usually, emerging markets experience higher economic growth than matured ones in relative percentage terms while stock market values trade at lower multiples to earnings.